 Water Systems Analysis: This course offers an analytic framework for operating, managing, and planning water systems, considering changing climate, values, and needs.

-Elective Courses: Subjects include but are not limited to: planning and finance for hydrologic systems, environmental data analysis, climate-water hazards, water quality, and water security, environmental engineering
+Elective Courses: Subjects include but are not limited to: science of sustainable water, planning and finance for hydrologic systems, environmental data analysis, climate-water hazards, water quality, and water security, environmental engineering

 Certification students are members of the Earth Institute and the School of Professional Studies communities.
 The Earth Institute is affiliated with more than 30 academic programs at Columbia University and has 30 research centers and programs — including the Columbia Water Center — which conduct and apply interdisciplinary scientific research to address cross-cutting issues associated with sustainable development.